-5. Discussion
+Discussion

-The study aimed at checking the effects of French as the second language (L2) learntby Tunisian students on the learning of English as a third language (L3).
-This issue has been debatable and of whether the second language has a facilitating or impeding effect remained controversial.
+The study aimed at checking the effects of French as the second language (L2) learnt by Tunisian students on their learning of English as a third language (L3).
+Whether the second language has a facilitating or impeding effect remained a controversial matter in similar studies.
 The present study would, hopefully, contribute to clarifying this issue and providing more insight into it.

-The results of the first research question showed that Tunisian EFL learners have the tendency to produce the French nasalized vowel/E)/ in English- French cognates such as" information, syntax, linguistics" both in read as well as in spontaneous speech, which shows the influence of French in the pronunciation of English. -Because of the semantic and orthographic similarity between these words in French and English, the Tunisian EFL learner who has learned French before English tends to transfer the French pronunciation of the graphemes "in, yn, im" presented to him in the test and renders them with a French nasalized vowel instead of the correct English segment, or syllable.
+The results of the first research question showed that Tunisian EFL learners have the tendency to produce the French nasalized vowel $[\tilde{\epsilon}]$ in

+English-French cognates such as information, syntax, linguistics both in read as well as in spontaneous speech, which shows the influence of French on the pronunciation of English.
+Because of the semantic and orthographic similarity between these words in French and English, the Tunisian EFL learner who has learned French before English tends to transfer the French pronunciation of the graphemes <in, yn, im> presented to him in the test and renders them with a French nasalized vowel instead of the correct pronunciation.
 The second language, here, appears to have a negative rather than a facilitating effect on the leaner's pronunciation of L3.
 According to Kellerman (1979), transfer is likely to take place when the perceived similarity between the two languages is great and when the structures involved are unmarked.
 The great similarity between French-English cognate vocabulary items such as "information", semantically and orthographically, leads Tunisian EFL learners to unconsciously decide that their pronunciation is similar, too, and therefore produce a French nasal vowel instead.
 What reinforces the claim that the main factor behind these productions is interference from French is that the pronunciation of the filler test words "insight, inherent, inside, into", which are Basic English words with no resemblance to French, was different.
-Only in 5% of the cases were these words produced with the French nasalized vowel/E)/.
-Although the factor cognate vs. Basic English vocabulary was unfortunately excluded from the analysis because of their unequal number in the text used, descriptive statistics clearly demonstrated this tendency.
+Only in 5% of the cases were these words produced with the French nasalized vowel $[\tilde{\boldsymbol{\varepsilon}}]$.
+Although the factor cognate vs. basic English vocabulary was unfortunately excluded from the analysis because of their unequal number in the text used, descriptive statistics clearly demonstrated this tendency.
+The occurrence of this statistics clearly demonstrated this tendency.
 The occurrence of this pronunciation error in both read and spontaneous speech shows that learners have not accurately perceived the difference between the French and the English pronunciations of such segments and have consequently failed to produce them.
-Correct perception is in fact an essential step that leads to accurate production.
+Correct perception is, in fact, an essential step that leads to accurate and intelligible production.